ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 sudo systemctl restart dnsmasq sudo reboot
 ```

 Congratulations!
 You have built a ROS2 environment under a Raspberry Pi Host and created a ROS2
 workspace “fe_ws”.
-Now you can create ROS2 packages and ROS2 nodes in this workspace.
+You can now create ROS2 packages and nodes in this workspace.

+Suppose you combine both Hardware and Software, hooray!
+You have built our entire car!